amit112/React-Training/README.md

 This is complete react tutorial for beginner and this project consisting all the essential code examples to build react application :

-### This project have saparate branches for each chapter
+### This project have separate branches for each chapter

 ### Chapter 1 : Hello world